lcamilo/opendns-fetchstats/README.md

 		- Some console informations
 		- Writing results to file
 		- When large date range, wait 2 mitues when receive 20 hits reached message
+		- Removed linux version (I am not able to maintain the linux version)

 	0.1 - Base code